mars/heroku-js-runtime-env-buildpack/README.md

 🚧 **Work in progress** 🚧

 A Heroku app uses this buildpack + an [npm module](https://github.com/mars/heroku-js-runtime-env).

+`RUNTIME_JS_`-prefixed environment variables will be made available in the running Heroku app via npm module [heroku-js-runtime-env](https://github.com/mars/heroku-js-runtime-env).

 ### with Vue

+⚠️ Vue's `npm run dev` mode does pass arbitrary env vars instead requiring settings in `config/dev.env.js`.
+So, dev mode seems to be broken.
+(Help?)

 ✏️ *Replace `$APP_NAME` with your app's unique name.*